johnobrien8642/super-simple-headless-cms/README.md

 Then:

 1. Clone this repo
-3. From the root of the project, and then `npm run docker`
+3. From the root of the project run `npm run docker`
 4. Go to http://localhost:3000/admin and create your first admin

 http://localhost:3000 is your homepage... and that's it!
 That's all you need to do to get started.